sandroffdsantos/A00_VAULT_SWITCH_QA_09_GQSOFT2-MCR-PROJREVIEW1/README.md

 # **Overview:**

 * This project will serve as a vault for all content produced (algorythms/ scripts & documentation) in the course of the GQSOFT2 laborarial practice.
-* This project targets the application of <abbr title="Modern Code Rview">MCR</abbr> principles tought in the course of GQSOFT2.
+* This project targets the application of **Modern Code Review** principles tought in the course of GQSOFT2.

 <br>